 I know the title may seem a bit disrespectful but it is not meant that way, it was the only way I felt I could describe it.

-In the summer of 1942, the Germans made preparations to deport the Jews of Belgium.
+In the summer of 1942, the Nazis made preparations to deport the Jews of Belgium.
 They converted the Dossin de St. Georges military barracks in the city of Mechelen (Fr., Malines) into a transit camp.
 Mechelen, a city of 60,000, was considered an ideal location for this purpose.
 Located halfway between Antwerp and Brussels, two cities which contained most of the Jewish population of Belgium, the city had good rail connections to the east.

 At the start of the war, the population of Belgium was overwhelmingly Catholic.
 Jews made up the largest non-Christian population in the country, numbering between 70–75,000 out of a population of 8 million.
 Most lived in the cities of Antwerp, Brussels, Charleroi and Liège.
 The vast majority were recent immigrants to Belgium who had fled persecution in Germany and Eastern Europe, and, as a result, only a small minority actually possessed Belgian citizenship.